Esri/arcgis-maps-sdk-flutter-samples/README.md

 Install arcgis_maps_core.

 Note on Windows: this step requires permission to create symlinks.
-Either run this step in an elevated "Administrator" command prompt, or go to "Settings > For developers" and turn on "Developer Mode".
+Either run this step in an elevated "Administrator" command prompt, or go to "Settings > Update & Security > For developers" and turn on "Developer Mode".

 ```
 dart run arcgis_maps install